Shazi-dani/smart_tech_v1/README.md

 - **ContactForm**: Manages customer inquiries or messages.

 <img width="1111" alt="Screenshot 2024-10-23 at 9 12 03 AM" src="https://github.com/user-attachments/assets/57424eda-3c2b-412b-bcc1-40f8cd8acd65">

+## Agile Planing
+I have used MOSCOW Board as mentioned in MVP to plan my project .
+It really help me to onboard my project & review all the funtionality an ongoing process.
+I have divide Whole project in 6 Bigger Milestones.
+Every milestone has some user stories(as mentioned above).
+According to requirement I label my issues accordingly.
+Complete board review can be visible through link & below I have given some screens to review

 ## Design & Typography
 ## User Experience ( Wirefarmes )